Academic Handbook Student Welfare Policies and Procedures

 1. A student can make an appeal against a Student Hardship Fund decision if they do not feel it is reasonable, because:

-1. New information (which was not available at the time of the submission) has subsequently been made available.
+1. new information (which was not available at the time of the application) has subsequently been made available;

 How to Appeal

-2. All applicants who wish to appeal must write a letter explaining their concerns about the Student Hardship Fund outcome to the Hardship Fund Appeal Panel at Student Support and Development within 14 calendar days of being informed of the decision.
+1. All applicants who wish to appeal must write a letter explaining their concerns about their Student Hardship Fund application outcome to the Hardship Fund Appeal Panel at Student Support and Development within 14 calendar days of being informed of the decision.

 1. Chief Executive Officer (or nominee)

-4. The appeal letter will be considered alongside the original Hardship Fund application.
-If new additional documentation is provided, it must be accompanied by an explanation as to why it was not possible to include it with the original hardship fund application.
+3. The appeal letter will be considered alongside the original Hardship Fund application.
+If new or additional documentation is provided, it must be accompanied by an explanation as to why it was not possible to include it with the original hardship fund application.

-5. The Hardship Appeal Panel will normally conduct a paper only review of the decision- that is they will consider the documentation only.
-However, the Panel will have the authority to interview the student if they consider this to be necessary to fully understand the case.
+4. While the Hardship Appeal Panel will normally review only the written evidence from the decision, they may interview the student if they consider this to be necessary to fully understand the case.
 Students will normally be given seven calendar days’ notice of a request to be interviewed by the panel.
-The Student Hardship Fund appeal will be considered as soon as possible and normally within three weeks of receipt of the appeal.
-The student will be informed of the outcome of the appeal as soon as the Panel has met and concluded their deliberations.
+An appeal will be considered as soon as possible and normally within three weeks of receipt of the appeal submission.
+The student will be informed of the outcome as soon as the Panel has met and concluded their deliberations.

 Version History